Brandon Lowe Player Props: Rays vs. Orioles

 Brandon Lowe At The Plate

-- He has gone deep in 16.1% of his games this year, and 4.1% of his trips to the plate.
+- In 15.9% of his games this season, he has gone deep, and 4% of his trips to the dish.

-- In 17 games this year (27.4%), Lowe has picked up an RBI, and in 11 of those games (17.7%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 27.0% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 17.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.